-MBSR has the potential to greatly improve the lives of many who suffer from a variety of physical and mental health conditions.
+MBSR therapy has the potential to greatly improve the lives of many who suffer from a variety of physical and mental health conditions.
 MBSR techniques are supported by numerous case studies and research.
 In a study done by Phillipe Goldin and James Gross, experimenters observed the effects of MBSR in individuals diagnosed with Social Anxiety Disorder.
 The experimenters found that individuals who have completed MBSR training exhibited fewer depression symptoms and increases in self-esteem, as well as increased ability to control emotions (Goldin).
 In a more recent study by Taylor Hatchard, experimenters looked at the effects of MBSR on breast cancer survivors with chronic pain.
 The study found positive benefits, both physical and neurological, for patients who partook in the 8 week MBSR course.
 The research saw decreased activity in parts of the brain that are associated with chronic pain; reduced activation of these regions is associated with “mindfulness and reduced pain perception” (Hatchard).

 by Lara Boerth-Dryden

 Lara Boerth-Dryden is a Psychology major at Florida Atlantic University